ranjeetabh/Card-Games/README.md

-# Card-Games
+# Card_Games_Projects

-Python scripts for playing popular card games
+This folder consists of list of Python scripts for playing popular card games in a interactive fashion.

-All the scripts in this folder basically helps playing interactive card games.
-There are different operations which one might encounter while playing general card games.